evobytes/cert-bundler-and-watcher/README.md

 # cert-bundler

-Simple SSL cert renewal for private networks
+Simple SSL cert renewal solution for private networks

 ## What it does:

-Serves up an all-in-one ssl certificate file suitable for use in Apache/HTTPD and NGINX servers.
+**cert-bundler** Serves up an all-in-one ssl certificate file suitable for use in Apache/HTTPD and NGINX servers.

 It automatically retrieves intermediate certificates and servers the resultant bundle over http on port 47900.